retrocomputacion/retrobbs/docs/tml.md

 Wait for the user to press a key from the list passed as parameter.
 Return as _byte_ in **_A**</br>
 Parameter:

-`k`: a string containing the valid keypresses in the native client encoding, default `'/r'`
+`k`: a string containing the valid key presses in the native client encoding, default `'/r'`

 ---